Want to win a $500 scholarship and save money on coffee in college? Learn more.

 Sweet Potatoes- $1.29/lb

 Sweet potatoes are calorically denser than the other vegetables on this list, but they are good for you, taste good, and versatile for cooking with.
-For most meals, I choose to have either sweet potato, rice, or corn tortillas as my “carb”, so these are frequently in my cart.
+For most meals, I choose to have either sweet potato, rice, or corn tortillas as my “carb”.

 Easy Recipe: Baked Sweet Potato Homefries (1 hour, less if you start them in the microwave)